Pasir Ris MRT station: Location

 As the name suggests, the station serves the town of Pasir Ris.
-The station is adjacent to the White Sands Shopping Mall and the Pasir Ris Bus Interchange, and is close to prominent landmarks such as the Pasir Ris Town Park, Pasir Ris Sports and Recreation Centre, Pasir Ris Park and the retail development of Downtown East.
+The station is adjacent to the White Sands Shopping Mall, Pasir Ris Mall and the Pasir Ris Bus Interchange, and is close to prominent landmarks such as the Pasir Ris Town Park, Pasir Ris Sports and Recreation Centre, Pasir Ris Park and the retail development of Downtown East.

-The station will serve a mixed-use commercial and residential development that will integrate with the bus interchange, a polyclinic and a town plaza.
+The station serves a mixed-use commercial and residential development that integrates with the bus interchange, a polyclinic and a town plaza.
 The site for the development has been awarded to Phoenix Residential Pte.
 Ltd. & Phoenix Commercial Pte.
-Ltd. at a contract sum of S$700 million (US$ million) in March 2019.
+Ltd. for S$700 million (US$ million) in March 2019.

 Services

 As of June 2021, Pasir Ris is the eastern terminus of the EWL.
 The next station on the line is Tampines station.
 The official station code is EW1.
+When it opened, it had the station code of E12 before being changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 The station operates between 5:28 am and 11:23 pm.
 Train frequencies range from 2 to 5 minutes depending on peak hours.

-When the CRL Phase 1 and the Punggol extension is completed, the station will be between the Pasir Ris East and Tampines North stations on the mainline.
-The CRL will branch off from this station to Punggol station via Elias station, which is the next station on the branch.
+When the CRL Phase 1 and the Punggol extension are completed, the station will be between the Pasir Ris East and Tampines North stations on the mainline.
+The CRL will branch off from this station to Punggol station via the adjacent Elias station.

 Design

 Like most EWL elevated stations on the eastern segment on the line (after Kallang station), Pasir Ris station has a prominent dome-shaped roof, segmented like a caterpillar, over the platform level.
 The design was intended by the MRT Corporation to give the stations on the EWL an "attractive look".
 The station has a pink colour scheme, reflected on the doors to the restricted areas and the ceiling trunking box at the platform level of the station.

+The CRL station will have a depth of 47 m, making it the deepest MRT station when completed.

+Comic Connect

+As part of SMRT's Comic Connect – a public art showcase of heritage-themed murals, the station displays a mural Memories of Pasir Ris which depict various historic icons of Pasir Ris.
+These include a single-door bus route serving Pasir Ris and Tampines, the Worker's Brigade (Singapore's "army without guns" formed in 1959), the mosaic elephant playground, the Loyang Tua Pek Kong Temple, Pasir Ris Hotel, and the Golden Palace Holiday Resort.
+Also depicted are the local wildlife of birds which inhabit the beaches of Pasir Ris.